C

 When it comes to building their nest, goldeneyes are quite resourceful, choosing to favor materials that are already available in their nesting location.
 For natural cavities, this can look like an old squirrel nest.
 For nesting boxes, this includes wood shavings.
 To insulate her nest, the female will pluck out her own down feathers and use them to line the nest.

 The typical common goldeneye nest is around 8 inches in diameter.
-Females may lay their eggs in another female’s nest, both other goldeneye females as well as the nests of other goldeneye species.
+Females may lay their eggs in another female’s nest.
 Other types of fowl may also share the common goldeneye’s nest, including wood ducks.

 Common goldeneyes display what is known as sexual dimorphism.
 This means that males and females look different.
 They grow to be 15 to 20 inches in length with a wingspan of about 31 inches, and they weigh an average of around 2 pounds as adults.

 As a member of the Bucephala genus, the goldeneye has a large head with a distinctive, round shape.
-They have a small, narrow bill that slopes, giving the common goldeneye a rather tiagnurla shaped profile.
+They have a small, narrow bill that slopes, giving the common goldeneye a rather triangular-shaped profile.

 Goldeneyes spend most of their time on the water.
 As a diving duck, they have the ability to dive several feet underwater.
-However, they’re also expert fliers that can reach speeds around 40 miles per hours.
-While they do need a running start, as all diving ducks do, they need to cover a significantly less distance than other diving ducks.
-In fact, they can achieve take off with only a short run of three to six feet.
+However, they’re also expert fliers that can reach speeds around 40 miles per hour.
+While they do need a running start, as all diving ducks do, they need to cover a significantly shorter distance than other diving ducks.
+In fact, they can achieve takeoff with only a short run of three to six feet.

 These ducks live in large flocks, sometimes in groups of several hundred birds.
 They often dive together.